-Who Can Authorise the Use of Restrictive Practices?
+Who Can Authorise the Use of Restrictive Practices in WA?

-- The use of an unauthorised restrictive practice is a reportable incident.
+- The unauthorised use of restrictive practice is a reportable incident.
 An implementing provider must seek authorisation for each restrictive practice in a behaviour support plan. - States and territories remain responsible for the authorisation of restrictive practices.
-In WA, the Department of Communities has established the arrangements for the authorisation of restrictive practices. - In WA, the implementing provider is responsible for obtaining authorisation.
-They must organise a Quality Assurance panel with at least 2 members: a senior manager or delegate from the implementing provider and an independent behaviour support practitioner (who is external to the implementing provider and did not write the behaviour support plan).
+In WA, the Department of Communities has established these arrangements. - The implementing provider is responsible for organising a Quality Assurance panel with at least 2 members: a senior manager or delegate from the implementing provider and an independent behaviour support practitioner (who is external to the implementing provider and who did not write the behaviour support plan).

-- The decision to recommend a restrictive practice must be supported unanimously by all decision-making panel members and recorded in the Authorisation Panel Outcome Summary Report as evidence of authorisation.
-The implementing provider lodges the report via the NDIS Commission portal. - Queries about the authorisation process, including whether a specific practice would be authorised, can be sent to ARP@communities.wa.gov.au - Concerns about the authorisation process can be raised with the implementing provider or the Department of Communities Consumer Liaison Officer on 1800 176 888 or clo@communities.wa.gov.au
+- The decision to authorise a restrictive practice must be supported unanimously by all decision-making panel members. - The implementing provider lodges evidence of authorisation in the NDIS Commission portal. - Queries about the authorisation process, including whether a specific practice would be authorised, can be sent to arp@communities.wa.gov.au - Concerns about the authorisation process can be raised with the implementing provider or the Department of Communities Consumer Liaison Officer on 1800 176 888 or clo@communities.wa.gov.au